 Which is why so much is riding not just on the success of Uruguay’s bill but on how well it works when it becomes law.
 If it has the socially salubrious effects Mujica promises, it could produce a ripple effect across Latin America and soften popular resistance in countries like narco-beleaguered Mexico, where proponents say marijuana legalization is perhaps most needed.

 Until then, everyone from the Obama Administration (which still opposes pot legalization) to Pope Francis (who criticized the Uruguayan bill during his visit to neighboring Brazil last month) to former Uruguayan President Julio María Sanguinetti (who told Miami Herald columnist Andres Oppenheimer this week that the bill would “create a climate of permissiveness around marijuana”) will do their utmost to create a climate of hysteria.

 What seems strange, if not hypocritical, is that few get as hysterical about the damage alcohol and tobacco can do.
-According to Uruguayan media, for example, the country has some 300,000 alcoholics -- almost a tenth of its population -- yet only about 20,000 daily marijuana users, according to the country’s National Drug Board.
+According to Uruguayan media, for example, about 300,000 people in that country -- almost a tenth of its population -- suffer from alcohol abuse or dependence, yet only about 20,000 Uruguayans are daily marijuana users, according to the country’s National Drug Board.
 Here in the U.S., where a person is killed in an alcohol-related car accident every 30 minutes, there are estimated to be four times more alcoholics than marijuana addicts.

 Common sense, then, would suggest that legalizing marijuana won’t turn Uruguayans into a nation of Harold and Kumar stoners any more than it will in the U.S. And common sense, as the U.S. Latino community has been reminding us of late, is a traditional value too.